Is Brazilian Jiu-Jitsu Safe for Beginners?

 1. The Tap-Out System

-2. No Striking in Beginner Training
+2. No Striking in BJJ Training

 3. Controlled Sparring